erikr/erikr/posts/10-tips-leading-data-teams.md

 Ben Balter's post on [Why you should work asynchronously](https://ben.balter.com/2022/03/17/why-async/) is required reading for all technical leaders.

-## 6. Develop a culture of critical feedback, candor, and positive regard.

-## 7. Define overloaded terminology when you work with biotech people.
+## 7. Define words, norms, and workflow when you work with biotech people.

+Biotechs employ more than technical people and scientists.
+There are also accountants, manufacturing specialists, lab managers, lawyers, medical affairs specialists, etc. It is a naive mistake to think you have a shared set of words, norms, and workflow.
+The experiences that correct this mistake are surprisingly painful.

-- Technical people call input data "data", and outputs of computational manipulations "output" or "results"
-- Biotech people in CSO or CMOs orgs call results "data"; perhaps they call input data "raw data"?
+Technical people call input data "data", and outputs of computational manipulations "output" or "results".
+Biotech people in CSO or CMOs orgs call results "data".

-- Technical people call an entity or object an "artifact".
-Scientists call noise or error "artifact".
+Technical people call an entity or object an "artifact".
+Biotech people call noise or error "artifact".

-- Biotech people call a portfolio of therapeutic programs (e.g., drug candidates) a "pipeline".
+Technical people call a sequence of computational manipulations a "pipeline".
+Biotech people call a portfolio of therapeutic programs (e.g., drug candidates) a "pipeline".

-- Technical people call a sequence of computational manipulations a "pipeline".
+Technical people think a deliverable is a pull requests describing a new or changed capability.
+Biotech people think a deliverable is a Powerpoint slide or deck describing a scientific result.

+Technical people think a platform is ... well, there is no definition, so the lack of clarity around this useless word is almost expected.
+But I noticed technical people thought about scalable software ("our platform of data and apps") whereas biotech people thought about expert human labor ("our platform of immunologists who review literature for new targets").

-## 8. Build an advisory board of experts to offset your weaknesses
+## 8. Build an advisory board you can learn and grow from.

+There are many smart, experienced, and supportive people with expertise in data science and software engineering within the context of biotech.
+Maybe one such individual is your boss, the CTO.
+I was not so lucky given our organization did not have a CTO, so I found advisors outside of my company to mentor and develop me.
+They had titles like "Senior Principal", "Chief Data Officer", or "VP Data Science" and were people I looked up to, learned from in past roles, or were accomplishing what I aspired to do some day.

+To maximize the value they could provide, I needed the ability to speak freely about our company's work.
+To enable such candor, we negotiated the right balance between compensation and a mutual NDA.
+Moreover, advisors should (in theory) be discrete professionals.
+However, my discussions rarely broached sensitive IP topics.
+Biotechs are most secretive around IP in the form of drug targets and drug candidates.
+Data science platforms at a biotech tend to be considered less "secret sauce" and more "the pot that cooks the secret sauce".
+The one exception was our CDx; we were careful with who we discussed it with and how we discussed it.

+In hindsight, I wish I approached my advisors more like a medical doctor engages specialists -- [by calling a consult](https://www.boardvitals.com/blog/calling-a-consult/).
+Rather than an instructured quarterly catchup, I should have asked more specific questions and provided necessary information and context.

+Bad: "What do you think about biobanks?
+Would love some advice."

+Better: "We must accomplish X scientific goal by 2024Q2.
+I think doing Y is possible with Biobanks Z1, Z2, or Z3.
+We only have budget and time to access one biobank.
+Our concerns are [insert list here].
+I think we should proceed with Z2 because [reasons].
+What else should I consider?"

+I also wish I convened my entire advisory board together, in the same room (or at least Zoom call).
+Smart people feed off each other's energy and sometimes stronger ideas emerge from the interactions.

 ## 9. Document data and code (need to make more powerful).